Help us improve your experience.

 You can integrate a Palo Alto Prisma Access account with Juniper Mist™ WAN Assurance to get a single-pane-of-glass view for troubleshooting and debugging.
 This integration enables you to view Prisma Access events and tunnel statistics in real-time directly from the Mist portal, so you don't have to navigate between platforms while troubleshooting.

 Palo Alto Prisma Access is a cloud-based security platform that ensures secure and fast access to applications and data for users regardless of their location.
 If you use both Prisma Access and Mist WAN Assurance, an IPsec tunnel is used for end-to-end communication between the two.
-For example, if standalone WAN Edge devices need to reach specific applications, they can do so securely through the IPsec tunnel between the devices and the Prisma cloud.
+Standalone WAN Edge devices can use this tunnel to reach specific applications securely.

-Mist automatically provisions these IPsec tunnels, which significantly reduces the amount of manual configuration required by you and also reduces risk of human error.
-This automatic tunnel provisioning means that you do not need to configure on both sides, as the configuration you do in Mist will be replicated in Strata Cloud Manager.
+Mist automatically provisions these IPsec tunnels, which significantly reduces the amount of manual configuration required, as well as reduces the risk of human error.
+This automatic tunnel provisioning means that you do not need to configure on both sides, as the configuration you do in Mist is replicated in Strata Cloud Manager.

 This integration delivers critical insights in real-time for your WAN Edge devices, Prisma Access, and applications.
 You can use these insights to quickly and efficiently diagnose and resolve site issues.